hexiron/Hexiron.AspNetCore.Authentication.AzureAdMixed/README.md

 }
 ```

-### 6. Register your Azure AD application if you need API to API communication (client credentials flow or machine to machine communication
+### 6. Register your Azure AD application and if you need host to API communication (client credentials flow or machine to machine communication

 - Within the same B2C Active directory tenant in Azure, go to all services -> Azure Active directory
 - Go to App registrations and create your API app.
 For simplicity, take the same name as the name you've chosen in Azure B2C but remove the B2C suffix